thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 The key workflows that enable successful onboarding include the following:

-1. Configure and save a default pinboard that you plan to use for new users.
+1. Configure and save a default Pinboard (or Pinboards) for new users.
+Alternatively, determine what default Pinboards you plan to use for each user group.

    See steps for [creating a pinboard]({{ site.baseurl }}/end-user/pinboards/about-pinboards.html#create-a-pinboard).

 2. Create a new user group, or edit an existing user group to which new users belong: